Mill City Cooks Facebook Group

 Born in New York City and raised in Puerto Rico, Nettie Colón spent her formative years learning traditional cooking methods of the island with her grandmother and her friends.
 This passion of food has led her to work with talented chefs in Key West, Cape Cod, Boulder, Turks and Caicos Islands, Wales, England, and to culinary adventures through Spain, France, and Italy.

-For over ten years, Nettie worked as a chef in Minneapolis at Lucia’s Restaurant and Wine Bar, Sun Street Breads Dinners and the University of Minnesota Campus Club.
-Nettie currently works as a chef at The LynHall and is also the founder and chef of Red Hen Gastrolab Catering Concept.
-She is also involved in numerous other projects such as teaching the history of Mayan cuisine in the Biosphere Reserve of Sia’an Ka’an in Tulum, Mexico in the winter and as an instructor at Chef Camp in the summer.
+For over ten years, Nettie worked as a chef in Minneapolis at Lucia’s Restaurant and Wine Bar, Sun Street Breads Dinners, the University of Minnesota Campus Club and The LynHall.
+She now works as the founder and chef of Red Hen Gastrolab Catering Concept and is involved in numerous other projects such as teaching the history of Mayan cuisine in the Biosphere Reserve of Sia’an Ka’an in Tulum, Mexico in the winter and as an instructor at Chef Camp and Roots for the Home Team in the summer.

 Beth Jones came into cooking later in life than most in her field.
 After majoring in Russian, International Relations and History at Cornell College, she pursued a law degree at William Mitchell.
 Realizing that law was not her true calling, she followed her passion for cooking and began at the bottom as a prep cook at the No Wake Cafe on Harriet Island.
 Beth came to the University of Minnesota Campus Club, where she is now the executive chef, in September of 2006 after several years of cooking at Minneapolis’ premier local foods restaurant, Lucia’s Restaurant and Wine Bar.
 Prior to Lucia’s, Beth was a pastry chef at the Birchwood Cafe, as well as a food writer, publishing articles in various Twin Cities publications.
 In her time at the Campus Club, she has transformed the menu and cooking style by sourcing local, seasonal and organic foods, and using scratch cooking methods.
 Beth is the author of the Campus Club Centennial Cookbook, written in 2011.